cloudops/cloudmc-monetization-local/README.md

 NB: if the containers exit with code 137, this means they are OOM.
 Add more memory

+## Kibana
+If you would like to also have kibana locally (allowing you to visually explore your records, index management, etc), you can uncomment the commented-out sections of the docker-compose.yaml and access the app at `localhost:5601/app`.

 ## cloudmc.properties

 To connect to these dependencies, update your local cloudmc.properties to set: